oroinc/documentation/user/back-office/products/product-brands/index.rst

 Product Brands
 ==============

+.. important:: This section is a part of the :ref:`Product Management <concept-guides--product-management>` topic that provides the general understanding of the product concept in OroCommerce.

 For enhanced eCommerce experience, Oro Application provides the ability to create and manage brands for your web store.
 This means that each product can be associated with a specific brand, created in the back-office.

 In this section you will learn how to: